 In particular, we shouldn’t be afraid to get on the phone (or meet in person) to sell a product or service that can actually help people.

 After all, if the product or service is any good, your customer will THANK YOU for it.

-And that’s the problem: most people new to business / entrepreneurship / art / writing, think this is a black-and-white, one-or-the-other type choice; that you can either not try to sell at all (but hope desperately someone buys), or approach the customer like a used-car salesman and end up turning off potential customers.
+And that’s the problem: most people new to business / entrepreneurship / art / writing, think this is a black-and-white, one-or-the-other type choice; that you either aren't allowed to sell at all (but hope desperately someone buys), or approach the customer like a used-car salesman and end up turning off potential customers and clients.

 These are not the only options.